 As a young girl I knew I wanted to be an Olympian.
 I dreamed big because that is what children do.
-I was fearless, doubt wasn’t on my radar.
+I was fearless, doubt wasn’t on my radar, my “inner critical coach” wasn’t telling me I wasn’t good enough, or “you can’t succeed”.
 I dedicated sixteen years to my dream of becoming an Olympian.
-Those sixteen years were rich with hard work, successes, world travel, incredible people, podium finishes, injuries, laughs, growth and…failures.
+Those sixteen years were rich with hard work, focus, discipline, successes, world travel, incredible people, professional-level podium finishes, injuries, laughs, growth and…failures.
 Failures both small and life shattering.

-I continue to snowboard almost every winter day and have discovered a new passion within snowboarding: exploring the backcountry on my splitboard with friends.
+I continue to snowboard almost every winter day and have discovered a new passion within snowboarding: exploring the Colorado mountains on my splitboard with friends.
 In summer months you’ll find me backpacking, trail running, fly fishing and sleeping under the stars.

 Certified Lightyear Leadership Leader

-Student Coach at the Mindfulness Coaching School, an ICF accredited school
+Student Coach at the Mindfulness Coaching School, an International Coach Federation accredited school